ermongroup/cs228-notes/preliminaries/introduction/index.md

 ## The difficulties of probabilistic modeling

-To get a first taste of the of the challenges that lie ahead of us, consider a simple application of probabilistic modeling: spam classification.
+To get a first taste of the challenges that lie ahead of us, consider a simple application of probabilistic modeling: spam classification.

 Suppose we have a model $$p(y,x_1,...,x_n)$$ of word occurrences in spam and non-spam mail.
 Each binary variable $$x_i$$ encodes whether the $$i$$-th English word is present in the email; the binary variable $$y$$ indicates whether the email is spam.
 In order to classify a new email, we may look at the probability {%m%} P(y=1 | x_1,...,x_n) {%em%}.